prahladyeri/prahladyeri.github.io/_posts/2015-12-21-rockstar-java-series-use-default-methods-and-be-a-better-coder.md

 		//.....
 	}

 This is a pretty naive approach to this problem.
 For one, you already have about 100 classes for various products and you will have to go to each one and implement this method.
 Secondly, you will also break binary compatability with existing versions of your system, so you cannot release this one backend class without replacing your entire system.
-Another approach is to convert the `Product`{.highlighter-rouge} interface to an abstract class, but again, why unnecessarily involve private state when it isn’t needed in the first place.
-Secondly, a `BaseProduct`{.highlighter-rouge} can derive from only one abstract-class but multiple interfaces, so what will you do when you will have to implement more interfaces in future?
+Another approach is to convert the `Product` interface to an abstract class, but again, why unnecessarily involve private state when it isn’t needed in the first place.
+Secondly, a `BaseProduct` can derive from only one abstract-class but multiple interfaces, so what will you do when you will have to implement more interfaces in future?

-The most apt solution to this problem is that provided by `Java 8`{.highlighter-rouge}: *default method*.
-Just add default methods for `Rating`{.highlighter-rouge} to your interface as follows and problem solved!
+The most apt solution to this problem is that provided by `Java 8`: *default method*.
+Just add default methods for `Rating` to your interface as follows and problem solved!

 	//Product.java
 	interface Product